Skip to Content

 A green hubbard squash.

-These large squash come in an array of beautiful colors like light green, light blue, yellow, and orange.
+These large squash come in various beautiful colors like light green, light blue, yellow, and orange.

-Hubbard squash can be stored for up to 5 months, and become sweeter and less mealy over time - so it may be worth it to store them for a few months!
+Hubbard squash can be stored for up to 5 months and become sweeter and less grainy over time - so it may be worth storing them for a few months!

 They have thick, bumpy skin (which I don't recommend eating).
 Hubbard squash is best in soups and mashes.